Peter Gilpin

-Peter Valentine Purcell Gilpin (1858 - 1928) was a British racehorse trainer.
+Peter Valentine Purcell Gilpin (né Purcell; 12 December 1858 – 9 November 1929), known as P. P. Gilpin, was an Irish racehorse trainer.
 He was Champion Trainer in 1904 and his most notable winner was the filly Pretty Polly who won the Fillies Triple Crown in 1904.
 He also trained Comrade, the winner of the inaugural Prix de l'Arc de Triomphe in 1920.